RunestoneInteractive/JS4Python/_sources/JS4Python.rst

         ``str.split(',')``       ``str.split(',')``      Split the string at ``','`` into a list/array of strings
-             ``str + str``      ``str.concat(str)``                              Concatenate two strings together ``str.strip()``           ``str.trim()``                 Remove any whitespace at the beginning or end
+             ``str + str``      ``str.concat(str)``                              Concatenate two strings together ``str.strip()``           ``str.trim()``                 Remove any whitespace at the beginning or end ``str.replace(a,b)``     ``str.replace(a,b)``              Replace all occurances of a with b in string str
 ========================== ======================== =============================================================

+Let us look at a simple example that will illustrate a few of the string functions.
+We will write a function that takes a string as a parameter and returns a new string with all of the vowels removed.

+.. activecode:: strrempy

+    def removeVowels(s):
+    vowels = "aeiouAEIOU"
+    sWithoutVowels = ""
+    for eachChar in s:
+        if eachChar not in vowels:
+            sWithoutVowels = sWithoutVowels + eachChar
+    return sWithoutVowels

+    print(removeVowels("compsci"))
+    print(removeVowels("aAbEefIijOopUus"))

+This is a pretty simple example of the accumulator pattern using strings.
+We iterate over every character in the given string, if the character is not a vowel we concatenate it to create a new return string.
+If the character is a vowel we ignore it and move on to the next.

+.. activecode:: strremjs
+    :language: javascript

+    function removeVowels(s) {
+        const vowels = "aeiouAEIOU";
+        let sWithoutVowels = "";
+        for (let eachChar of s) {
+            if (vowels.indexOf(eachChar) === -1) {
+                sWithoutVowels = sWithoutVowels + eachChar
+            }
+        }
+        return sWithoutVowels
+    }

+The Javascript version illustrates a few of the string methods and idioms and a few key differences.
+First, to test whether one string contains another you have to use the ``indexOf`` string method.
+This method returns a number to indicate the position of the string passed as a parameter in the original string.
+If the given string is not present indexOf ``returns`` -1.
+The Javascript string index operator does not support negative index values so there is no confusion that -1 clearly means "not found."

+The second difference is the for loop.
+We'll look in detail at the for loop later as there are many variations and subtle different kinds of for loops possible in Javascript.  ``for (let eachChar of s)`` is the best equivalent of the ``for eachChar in s`` used in python.  each time through the loop, eachChar takes on the value of the next char in the sequence.
+The use of let restricts the scope of eachChar to the loop, so once the loop is exited eachChar does not exist anymore.

 Collections
 -----------